 There are three different types of patents that may be obtained, depending on the nature of the invention.
 A utility patent protects the functional or useful aspects of an invention and is typically what most people think of when they think of a patent.
 Design patents protect the aesthetic and non-functional qualities of an otherwise functional article.
 By way of example, an electric car having a new and unique electric motor would be protectable under a utility patent, whereas the styling of the car’s body would be protectable with a design patent.

 Plant patents protect asexually reproduced plants.
 Very few plant patents are filed relative to the other types and someone seeking to protect a plant is best to seek out a patent attorney that specializes in this area.

-On occasion, people have contacted our firm concerning provisional patents.
+On occasion, people have contacted our patent attorneys concerning provisional patents.
 There is no such patent.
 Rather, U.S. patent law permits an inventor to file a provisional patent application.
 A provisional patent application permits an inventor to quickly establish priority rights to an invention over others, but it has a limited one-year pendency and will never issue into a patent.
 To obtain a patent from a provisional application, an inventor must file a regular patent application for a utility patent within one year of filing the provisional application.

 Should I file for patent protection?

 If your desire is to directly or indirectly capitalize on your invention, the answer in most instances is yes.

 Simply put, with a patent, you can prevent others from making, using or selling your invention.
 Without a patent on your invention, others are legally permitted to copy and incorporate your innovation and invention into their products and services without any obligation to compensate you.